top of page

 It’s impossible to start a journey if you don’t know your destination.
 So the first thing you need to do to create a career development plan is to find out where you want to go.
 You need to look for your end goal.

 But this end goal should be a specific one.
-There are virtually unlimited professions that you can choose, but you should pick one industry, focus only on one occupation.
+There are virtually unlimited professions that you can choose from, but you should pick one industry, and focus only on one occupation.
 Specialize in one thing.
 Just like a journey, you can’t have many destinations.
 Do not set too many goals as it will confuse you and you will end up achieving none of them.

 It doesn't mean that you can’t have many things that you want to do or achieve in life.
-In fact, you should have as many as you want.
+You should have as many as you want.
 Don’t limit yourself.
 You should have just one primary goal in life regarding your career.
 This should be your priority.

 2. Make Sure That It’s Aligned With Your Passion